The Theory of the Leisure Class by Thorstein Veblen

 C) That consumption should be minimal.

-D) That consumption is discouraged.
+D) That all consumption is wasteful.

 • 9.
 Which of the following is a reason Veblen gives for conspicuous consumption?